palaeoware/trevosim/docs_build/_sources/loggingsim.rst.txt

     Fitness:	45
     Ecosystem engineer:	0

-  Using PlayingField_semiconcise, the playing field will be printedd as follows:
+  Using PlayingField_semiconcise, the playing field will be printed as follows:

   ::